90+ Work Jokes to Get You Through the Week

 Customer: I’d like a car loan.

-Check out more hilarious tweets that are guaranteed to make you grin!
+This collection of hilarious tweets is guaranteed to make you grin!

 Always Cite Your Sources